bcosca/fatfree/readme.md

 Variables defined in Fat-Free are global, i.e. they can be accessed by any MVC component.
 Framework globals are not identical to PHP globals.
 An F3 variable named `content` is not identical to PHP's `$content`.
 F3 is a domain-specific language in its own right and maintains its own separate symbol table for system and application variables.
 The framework, like every well-designed object-oriented program, does not pollute the PHP global namespace with constants, variables, functions or classes that might conflict with any application.
 Unlike other frameworks, F3 does not use PHP's `define()` statement.
 All framework constants are confined to classes.

-To assign a value to a Fat-Free global:
+To assign a value to a Fat-Free variable:

     $f3->set('var',value)

-Note: Fat-Free is so versatile, its variables accept all PHP data types, including objects and anonymous functions.
+Note: Fat-Free variables accept all PHP data types, including objects and anonymous functions.

 To set several variables at once: